Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: No invasion implies relaxation

-The aim of this \namecref{sec:inv_relax_dich} is to prove \cref{prop:relax} below.
-For this purpose the generic hypotheses \hypGen are not required, thus let us assume that $V$ satisfies hypothesis \hypCoerc only.
-All the arguments of this \namecref{sec:inv_relax_dich} are very similar to those of \namecref{sec:inv_relax_dich} \GlobalBehaviourSecNonInvasionImpliesRelaxation{} of \cite{Risler_globalBehaviour_2016}, where more details and comments can be found.
+As everywhere else, let us consider a function $V$ in $\ccc^2(\rr^d,\rr)$ satisfying the coercivity hypothesis \cref{hyp_coerc}.
+The aim of this \namecref{sec:no_inv_implies_relax} is to prove \cref{prop:relax} below.
+The arguments are similar to those of \cite[\GlobalBehaviourSecNonInvasionImpliesRelaxation]{Risler_globalBehaviour_2016}, where more details and comments can be found.